ngrok/ngrok-docs/docs/faq/faq.md

 As with all publicly accessible IPs and ports on the internet anyone can send traffic to those endpoints, but ngrok provides a [number of mechanisms](https://ngrok.com/docs/guides/security-dev-productivity/) to control what traffic actually gets routed to you ngrok agent or sdk.

+## Why is my vendor asking me to install ngrok for 'site-to-site connectivity'? {#site-to-site-end-customer}

+Your vendor wants to create a secure persistent connection between your network and theirs, which allows them to access and take action on your services and data.

+For details about what ngrok is, how to install the ngrok agent, and how to work with your vendor to implement adequate security practices, see our [end customer installation guide](end-customers.mdx).